TheGreatPintoJ/PintoKits/README.md

 ## Configuration

 - The plugin generates a `kits.yml` file in the plugin's data folder.
-- Use the plugins's commands to edit the kits,
+- Use the plugin's commands to edit the kits,
+- The `startingkit.yml` file stores information about the starting kit (defaults to any kit named 'start')

 **DO NOT EDIT THE KITS.YML FILE**

 ## Commands